mijohnson99/flatforth/README.md

    * ***(DONE)***
 4. Improve usability by providing a REPL with error handling, convenient launch scripts, and library code.
    * ***(IN PROGRESS)***
-5. Bootstrap the core and use the resulting system for other projects.
+5. Bootstrap the core and use the resulting matured system for bigger projects.
+(Generating UEFI executables?)

 _(Anything marked done is still subject to improvements over time.)_